anmolchawla/Uber-vs-Buy/ASSIGNMENT.md

 ## Description

 Create a presentation with [Sozi](http://sozi.baierouge.fr) to pitch your project to the class.
-Pitch the projects in a format similar to the [PechaKucha](http://www.pechakucha.org) presentation format where you show 15 images, each for 20 seconds.
+Pitch the project in a format similar to the [PechaKucha](http://www.pechakucha.org) presentation format where you show 15 images, each for 20 seconds.
 The images advance automatically and you talk along with the images.
 You cannot use bullet list in any of your slides.
-The first slide is a cover slide that includes the project title, your group, and your names and emails (do not add a timer instead use it to manually start the presentation).
-In `README.md` write for each slide your talking points as an itemized list (i.e., with subheaders for Slide 1, Slide 2, ...
-Slide 15).
+The first slide is a cover slide that includes the project title, your group name, your names, and emails (do not add a timer; instead use the first slide to manually start the presentation).
+In `README.md`, write for each slide your talking points as an itemized list (i.e., with subheaders for Slide 1, Slide 2, ..., Slide 15).

 __What to include in your project pitch?__ (in no particular order)

 - Speak simply (use simple words and simple sentence construct)
 - Lead with 10 words on why you chose this project
 - Why is your project interesting?
-- Who is the audience?
+- Who is the audience for your project?
 - Why is your visualization important?
 - How is your visualization useful?
 - What are you telling with your visualization?
 What is the story?